Just Stop Oil activists glue themselves to The Last Supper at Royal Academy

 It was the latest in a series of protests by the group targeting the art world, which it wants to do more to address the climate crisis.

 Five activists stuck themselves to the frame of the painting after spraying across the wall below it “no new oil”.
-Within minutes half a dozen security guards and those with RA lanyards ushered visitors and journalists out of the room and one told the protesters that the police had been called.
+Within minutes half a dozen security guards and people with RA lanyards ushered visitors and journalists out of the room and one told the protesters that the police had been called.

+The Metropolitan Police said at 11.37 am police were called to Burlington House, Piccadilly following reports that protestors had glued themselves to artwork.
+The police said three men and two women were arrested on suspicion of criminal damage.
+As of 2 pm they remained in custody.

 Mr Bramwell, 50, who was among those to target the iconic painting with superglue, said the protest group had chosen The Last Supper because people around the world are currently experiencing a food crisis caused in part by rising global temperatures.